Saish11568/FARMCHAIN/README.md

 ### 👨‍🌾 Farmer Dashboard

-•Add new produce details
+• Add new produce details

-•Update harvest information
+• Update harvest information

-•Send items to the distributor
+• Send items to the distributor

 ### 🚚 Distributor Dashboard

-•View incoming produce from farmers
+• View incoming produce from farmers

-•Verify quality
+• Verify quality

-•Forward items to retailers
+• Forward items to retailers

 ### 🏪 Retailer Dashboard

-•Receive produce from distributors
+• Receive produce from distributors

-•Make items available for consumers
+• Make items available for consumers

 ### 🧑‍💻 Consumer Dashboard

-•Track produce journey using a batch ID
+• Track produce journey using a batch ID

-•Get transparent information on where the food came from

 ### 🏠 Homepage

-•Entry point with quick navigation to all dashboards
+• Entry point with quick navigation to all dashboards

 ## 🛠 Technologies Used

-•HTML5 – Structure of all dashboards
+• HTML5 – Structure of all dashboards

-•CSS3 – Styling and layout
+• CSS3 – Styling and layout

-•JavaScript – Dynamic interactions
+• JavaScript – Dynamic interactions

-•Basic Web Architecture – Static front-end prototype
+• Basic Web Architecture – Static front-end prototype

 ## 🌐 How It Works

-•Farmer uploads produce details (type, quantity, harvest date, batch ID).
+• Farmer uploads produce details (type, quantity, harvest date, batch ID).

-•Distributor verifies the produce and forwards it.
+• Distributor verifies the produce and forwards it.

-•Retailer receives the items and lists them for consumers.
+• Retailer receives the items and lists them for consumers.

-•Consumer searches using batch ID to trace the entire supply chain journey.
+• Consumer searches using batch ID to trace the entire supply chain journey.